gauggelb/Officebarista/hardware/README.md

 # Officebarista
-The Hardware for this Project based on a Raspberry Pi Zero W with a MFRC522 RFID-Reader and the VL53L0X Time of Flight sensor.
+The Hardware for this project is based on a Raspberry Pi Zero W with a MFRC522 RFID-Reader and the VL53L0X Time of Flight sensor.
 The scripts are realized in python and the Case is designed in Fusion 360.

 ## Layout from the Hardware settings
 ![Hardware Layout](https://github.com/gauggelb/Officebarista/blob/master/hardware/images/Aufbau%20Hardware.png)